jeffhandley/jeffhandley.github.io/_posts/2018-10-21-fostering-remote-work.md

 * **Always turn on your camera!**
 * Try to face the camera even when you're talking to someone else in the same physical room as you

-We follow these practices so religiously that even on the rare occassion when everyone is in the same room for standup, we find ourselves on Zoom anyway.
+We follow these practices so religiously that even on the rare occasion when everyone is in the same room for standup, we find ourselves on Zoom anyway.
 As a result, we often don't even connect the room's TV because everyone in the room has their own laptop connected.
 This makes it easier to share your screen during any meeting because everyone is ready for it.

 ### Slack
 While our meeting culture is a huge part of how we foster remote work, Slack definitely plays a part too.
 Every team has a private team channel as well as a public team channel.
 The private team channel is used heavily for design decisions, logistics discussions, and more.
 The public channel is where partner teams engage.
 The pairing of private and public channels maintains a good signal-to-noise ratio for partner teams while removing any hesitation a team member might have in starting a team conversation in Slack.